space-wizards/RobustToolbox/readme.md

 Robust Toolbox is a client/server backend for [Space Station 14](https://github.com/space-wizards/space-station-14).

 ### *This repository is the *engine* section of SS14.
 This is the base engine all SS14 servers will be built on.
 As such, it does not start on its own: it needs the [content repo](https://github.com/space-wizards/space-station-14).
 Use said repo for actual development, even if you're modifying the engine itself.
-Think of Robust Toolbox as Byond in the context of Spacestation 13.*
+Think of Robust Toolbox as BYOND in the context of Spacestation 13.*

 ## Getting in Touch